 The Holmes Report's editorial series published in collaboration with partners.

-It has been seven years now since the former Robinson Lerer & Montgomery merged with UK financial specialist Finsbury, and more than three years since the US operation adopted the Finsbury brand, and the progress has been impressive.
-The former RLM had always enjoyed a formidable reputation for its corporate and crisis work, but had struggled to crack the top tier of merger and acquisition advisors.
-That’s no longer the case: Finsbury was fifth in terms of deal volume in the US last year, handling 93 transactions, and third in terms of deal value—behind only Sard Verbinnen and Joele Frank.
+It has been eight years now since the former Robinson Lerer & Montgomery merged with UK financial specialist Finsbury, and more than four years since the US operation adopted the Finsbury brand, and the progress has been impressive.
+The firm now ranks fourth in the US Mergermarket ranking and also brings a formidable reputation for its corporate and crisis work.

 FTI Strategic Communications (FTI Consulting)